8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 How to fix it:

-Focus on coming up with superb memory-assisting tools, like practical application drills, step-by-step orderly processes, and engaging visual aids.
+Focus on developing superb memory-assisting tools, like practical application drills, step-by-step orderly processes, and engaging visual aids.

 Mistake 6: Treating trainees like prisoners